smithphil88/gower-fields/README.md

 - Clicking on the logo on the left-hand side will take you back to the home page.
 - On the right-hand side of the navigation bar, there are links to the other pages (Home, About, Gallery and Contact).
 - When hovering over a link, the word changes colour, keeping with the color scheme.
-- Also, the page link will be underlined when it is active.
+- Also, the page link will be underlined when it is active so the user knows which page they are on.
 - The bar is responsive and on smaller screen sizes the links for the other pages push into the middle.

 ![Navbar](documentation/navbar.png)